 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
 Some may also have special educational needs (SEND) and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.
 The school has a policy for Supporting Pupils at School With Medical Conditions, which can be found under the "Inclusion" tab on the school website.
-Laura Taylor is currently responsible for co-ordinating support for children with health needs.
+Sharryn Hodskinson is currently responsible for liasing with parents / carers and co-ordinating support for children with health needs.